Frequently Asked Questions

 Q: Do you have milk cows for sale?

 Sometimes we have cows for sale that don’t work in our system (usually because they need to eat some grain to meet their high energy needs) or didn’t get bred in our spring/fall calving seasonal windows.
-We advertise breeding stock for sale in our Farmers & Producers Newsletter (LINK: signup).
+We advertise breeding stock for sale in our Farmers & Producers Newsletter (sign up in the site footer below).
 At the moment we don’t sell many ideal cows or heifers as we are saving them to grow our own herd.
 Every winter our friends up at Holterholm Farm in Maryland sell their out-of-season cows, and they have an excellent grass-fed A2A2 program and produce fine animals.
 (In fact, we’ve purchased 30 females and a handful of bulls from them over the years.)
 We found the best way to get top-notch animals is to home-grow them, so if you already have a milk cow, please consider our bulls to breed her to.
 Our bulls have been breed for many generations to be able to stamp grass-efficiency, butterfat and soundness into their offspring, and they are all A2A2.

 Read the stories from the Farm